SprocketTools/SprocketBot/SETUP_DEV_ENV.md

 - Connection - Password: the password you defined when installing PostgreSQL
 - Connection - Save password?: enable
 Click "save" and you should then be connected to the PostgreSQL server.
 Now, you will need to create a database for the bot.
-Under the "Servers" menu, right click on your SQL server and `create --> Database`.
-Set the name to `sprocketbotdevelopment` and click "Save".
+Under the "Servers" menu, right click on your SQL server and click `create --> Database`.
+In the popup window, set the database name to `sprocketbotdevelopment` and click "Save".
+Your SQL server should be all ready to go!

-The PostgreSQL server will launch automatically when starting the computer.
+Note: the PostgreSQL server will launch automatically when starting the computer.
+You won't have to worry about having to launch it in the future.

 ## Establish a Discord bot profile